2087829p/smores/README.md

 # smores
-yet another social media crawler but this one comes with smores!!
+Yet another social media crawler but this one comes with smores!!
+The Smores crawler is a student project written in Python.
+Its main goal is to create an efficient social media crawler that will hopefully be of use